ERC Board of Directors

 Glen returned back to NH from Michigan in 2009 and decided that he needed a change in his life.
 After running three years on the Gilford Cross Country team, he decided that his 30+ year hiatus from running was over.
 He started going to the gym with his then 68yo father.
 By the following March, he ran in his first 5k, finishing in less than 30 minutes.
 Two years later he broke the 20 minute line at the age of 47.
 He started the Exeter Run Club on Facebook and did not do anything with it until he, Christopher Surrette, Jason Proulx and Alison Kolozsvary decided to run on July 4th 2011.
 That is when the Exeter Run Club was born.
 His goal is to qualify for Boston, but first he needs to run a marathon without getting injured during the training.

-Steve is an Illinois transplant that moved to Exeter 5 years ago with his sons Steven, 17, and Adam, 15 and wife Brenda-Sue.
-Steve’s wife originally lived in Portsmouth and would come back every Summer with the boys.
-They decided they wanted them to be exposed to life in New Hampshire and have the experiences she did growing up.
-For most of Steve’s life, he had been overweight and 2.5 years ago when he was going to a 2XL he decided it was time for a change.
+Steve is an Illinois transplant that moved to Exeter 8 years ago with his sons Steven and Adam and wife Brenda-Sue.
+For most of Steve’s life, he had been overweight and 5 years ago when he was going to a 2XL he decided it was time for a change.
 By doing Weight Watchers and working out at the YMCA and with the Exeter Run Club, Steve has maintained his loss of 50 lbs.
-Like many of you, he was very intimidated by the thought of coming to a Sunday morning ERC session, so Steve prepared over the winter of 2016/2017 so as not to embarrass himself, by running countless/boring laps at the Exeter YMCA track.
-In retrospect, Steve would have simply attended the Wednesday trail runs, Sunday morning newbie/regular runs, and enjoyed the opportunity to meet a great group of people.
-Steve is beginning now to take advantage of the Saturday bike rides with the promise of coffee and cider donuts afterward and the swims that the group does is becoming ever more tempting.
+Like many of you, he was very intimidated by the thought of coming to a Sunday morning ERC session.
+In retrospect, now knowing how friendly everyone is he would have attended the Wednesday trail runs, Sunday morning run, and enjoyed the opportunity to meet a great group of people.
+Steve also enjoys doing the Saturday bike ride with the group and doing town redlining on the weekend.